-Samsung unveils a slew of new IoT and lifestyle products at CES 2021
+Samsung unveils slew of new IoT, lifestyle products at CES 2021

 Samsung also made the new 110-inch Micro LED official at CES 2021.
 Also known as “the Wall”, the display was first introduced back in 2018 as a system of configurable modules.
 For the first time, the product will be available in a traditional TV form, removing the need for further installation and calibration.

 “As consumers rely on their televisions for more functions than ever, we are incredibly excited to bring the 110” Micro LED to the commercial market.
-Samsung Micro LED is going to redefine what premium at-home experiences mean for consumers around the world,” said Jonghee Han, president of Visual Display Business at Samsung Electronics.
+Samsung Micro LED is going to redefine what premium at-home experiences mean for consumers around the world,” said Jonghee Han, president of visual display business at Samsung Electronics.

 The brand used a new surface mount technology for the product to make the technology easier to install and manufacture.
 Before, mass production of Micro LED was impossible for a screen as small as 110” with simple home installation.